Working from home isn’t all as relaxed and exciting as it may seem – check out our top tips

 Working from home can make it easy to carry on late into the evening, saying you’ll just do ‘one more thing.’
 Yet you do need down time too.
 Set a time to finish (I normally finish working on Seen in the City at about 6.30pm).

 Working from home and for yourself can be both a blessing and a curse, but when conducted efficiently it is one of the best things you can do.
+One final tip, if you are working on your own site, be sure to get a good hosting service – it saves copious amounts of time and stress!
+Anything to help when you are working from home and by yourself can be a real blessing.
+Get a discount on your hosting plan here!
 What are your thoughts on working from home?